-We currently lease approximately 25,000 square feet for our corporate headquarters located in Redwood City, California under a lease agreement that terminates in 2025.
+We currently lease approximately 25,000 square feet for our corporate headquarters located at 700 Chesapeake Drive, Redwood City, California 94063 under a lease agreement that terminates in 2025.
 This facility supports production and distribution operations, including manufacturing, quality control, raw material and finished goods storage.
+We lease approximately 17,000 square feet of space at 250 Chesapeake in Redwood City, California and approximately 8,000 square feet of space at 200 Chesapeake in Redwood City, California under a sublease agreement that terminates in 2024 with a mutual early termination option, applicable to the 200 Chesapeake location only, beginning in 2022.
+These facilities are used for finished goods storage and general office purposes.
 We also lease office space in Neuchâtel, Switzerland.
 We believe that these facilities are sufficient to meet our current and anticipated needs in the near term and that additional space can be obtained on commercially reasonable terms as needed.